aprescott/tenuki/README.md

 # Installation

 If you use npm, then `npm install tenuki`.
-Otherwise, you can download the files you need from [the latest release](https://github.com/aprescott/tenuki/releases).
+Otherwise, you can download [tagged releases from GitHub](https://github.com/aprescott/tenuki/tags).

 It's also possible to clone this repo and run `make` against the latest commit, which will generate files in `build/`.